Georgemas Junction railway station: Transhipment hub

 Georgemas Junction station has been used for freight services that transport containers on to lorries which are taken by road to Wick and Thurso, as well as by ferry to Orkney.
 In the early 2000s, EWS operated a freight train for Safeway supermarket, running containers from Mossend to be unloaded at Georgemas.

 In 2012, platform 1 and the station footbridge were removed when Direct Rail Services constructed a new freight terminal at Georgemas.
-The platform, which was located on a passing loop, was little used by passenger trains since all trains travelling to and from Inverness no longer split at the station.
-The passing loop dated back to the time loco-hauled trains divided/attached at the station – an Inverness-bound train from Wick would loop around the Thurso portion standing on the second (remaining) platform, and attach to it from behind.
+The platform – which was located on a passing loop that was not directly connected to the Thurso branch – had already long been virtually unused by passenger trains, since all trains passing through the station run to or from Thurso.
+The purpose of the platform dates back to the time when loco-hauled trains divided/attached at the station: an Inverness-bound portion from Thurso would pass non-stop through the remaining platform 2, loop around the Wick portion standing on platform 1, then reverse and attach to the Wick train from behind.

 The freight terminal has been used for taking nuclear material from Dounreay to Sellafield.
+Since decommissioning of Dounreay, and after a trial by Tesco in February 2021, the facility sat idle with no trains using the site.

 Facilities

-Facilities at this station include a payphone that accepts card and coins, designated seating area,A LED Departure board,a cycle rack with 10 spaces, and a free car park with 2 spaces.
+Facilities at this station include a payphone that accepts card and coins, designated seating area, an LED departure board, a cycle rack with 10 spaces, and a free car park with 2 spaces.
 The nearest bus stop to the station is located 850 m to the north.